Integrations¶

 --8<-- "snippets/notifications-autoscan.md"

-⚠️ Security Warning: SSL/TLS Verification
+⚠️ Security Warning: SSL/TLS Verification¶

 IMPORTANT: The verify_ssl setting controls SSL/TLS certificate verification for HTTPS connections to Autoscan.
 Disabling this verification (verify_ssl: false) exposes your system to man-in-the-middle (MITM) attacks where an attacker can intercept and modify the communication between Playbook and Autoscan.

-• Production environments: ALWAYS keep verify_ssl: true (the default)
+- Production environments: ALWAYS keep

-• Better alternatives: Add self-signed certificates to your system's trust store or use a proper CA-signed certificate rather than disabling verification
+verify_ssl: falsemay be used temporarily with self-signed certificates, but you should properly configure certificate trust stores instead - Better alternatives: Add self-signed certificates to your system's trust store or use a proper CA-signed certificate rather than disabling verification

 Guidelines:

-• Combine Autoscan pings with watcher mode for near-instant Plex updates—new files drop, Playbook links them, Autoscan triggers a scan.
+rewriteentries translate Playbook's container paths into whatever Autoscan/Plex can see (add as many mappings as needed).- Combine Autoscan pings with watcher mode for near-instant Plex updates—new files drop, Playbook links them, Autoscan triggers a scan.

-• Want extra resiliency?
+- Want extra resiliency?
 Keep one Autoscan target per Plex server/library pair so failures are isolated.

 Need end-to-end walkthroughs?
 Jump to Recipes & How-tos.